Donitzo/godot-color-dither/README.md

 ## Instructions

 The demo project is available in the `src` directory.
-Import this project into Godot 4 to test the shaders.
+Import the project into Godot 4 to test the shaders.
 To use the color dither shaders in your project, you will need to include the shader files located at `src/color_dither/shaders`.
 Assign the appropriate shader variant to your node’s material, then select a dither palette image for the material.
 There are some additional uniforms used in dither placement (See the next section).

 ## Locality and transparency